matthewfeickert-talks/talk-chep-2024/talk.md

 .kol-1-2[
 .large[
-* Refactoring to columnar CP tools allows for Pythonic array interfaces to be developed
+* Refactoring to columnar CP tools has allowed for Pythonic array interfaces to be developed
 * Using [next generation](https://nanobind.readthedocs.io/) of C++/Python binding libraries allows
    - [Zero-copy operations](https://nanobind.readthedocs.io/en/latest/ndarray.html) to/from n-dimensional array libraries in Python that supports GPUs
    - Full design control of high-level user API (unified UX)